larrywright/larrywright.me/site/content/post/interview-mike-rohde-designer-blogger-sketchnote-guy.md

 otheractivities, new product development has been on the backburner.

-Thanks again for the opportunity to share about my work and thoughts Larry â€” I especially appreciate your interest in my sketchnotes and sketchtoons!
+Thanks again for the opportunity to share about my work and thoughts Larry - I especially appreciate your interest in my sketchnotes and sketchtoons!